rauc/rauc/docs/integration.rst

 PTXdist
 -------

-.. warning:: The steps described here base on a non-mainline pre-version of RAUC support for PTXdist as posted to the PTXdist mailing list.
-Handling may still change!
+.. note:: RAUC support in PTXdist is available since version 2017.04.0.

 Integration into Your RootFS Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~